bentwheel/lgbtq-retirement-meps-analysis/README.md

 of individuals in same-gender marriages age 18 - 64 is about one child less than the estimate of average family size for individuals age 18 - 64 not in same-gender marriages.
-And while the difference in estimates of family size between the two elderly cohorts appear to have non-overlapping confidence intervals, suggesting that this difference might be statistically significant between these subpopulations, estimates of the measures themselves do not appear to be substantially
+And while the difference in estimates of family size between the two Medicare-aged cohorts appear to have non-overlapping confidence intervals, suggesting that this difference might be statistically significant between these subpopulations, estimates of the measures themselves do not appear to be substantially